albert-gonzalez/express-autocomplete/README.md

 # Express Autocomplete Server

 Server side Autocomplete example with Express.js, Elasticsearch and Docker.
-Frontend side done with vue.js and foundation.
+Frontend side done with vue.js and Foundation.
 The example game list is from [GiantBomb](http://www.giantbomb.com/)

 ## Install